openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (0) The Issuer successfully obtains consent and user data required for the issuance of a requested Credential from the user using Issuer specific business process.

-(1) The flow begins as the Issuer generates an Issuance Initiation Request for certain Credential(s) and communicates it to the Wallet, for example as a QR Code or as a deeplink.
+(1) The flow begins as the Issuer generates an Issuance Initiation Request for certain Credential(s) and communicates it to the Wallet, for example as a QR code or as a deeplink.
 The Wallet uses information from the Issuance Initiation Request to obtain the issuer's metadata including details about the Credential that this issuer wants to issue.
 This step is defined in (#issuance_initiation_endpoint).

 (2) This step is the same as Step 3 in the Authorization Code Flow, but instead of authorization code, pre-authorized_code obtained in step (1) is sent in the Token Request.
 This step is defined in (#token_endpoint).